gvwilson/thirdbit/src/fiction/cloudherd/index.md

-but once he realized that no one was paying attention he wrapped his robe and what was left of his dignity around himself and marched back the house that he shared with his resentment of everyone and everything outside the distant capital.
+but once he realized that no one was paying attention he wrapped his robe and what was left of his dignity around himself and marched back the house that he shared with the little flock of thrushes he bred as a hobby and his resentment of everyone and everything outside the distant capital.
 Noxy barely noticed his door slam.
 Once the soldiers who were well enough had picked up their comrades' bodies, and the rest had gone to have their injuries tended to,